yinhui87/sublime-phpfmt/README.md

 ### Troubleshooting
 - Be sure you can run PHP from the command line.
-- If you need support, please open an issue at [php.tools issues](https://github.com/phpfmt/php.tools/issues)
+- If you need support, please open an issue at [fmt issues](https://github.com/phpfmt/fmt/issues)

 ### The Most FAQ